Slovo: Russian Sign Language Dataset: Dataset Creation

 \textbf{3.
 Time Interval Annotation.} Collected videos may contain uninformative frames at the beginning and the end of the video, where workers turn the camera on and off and prepare to show the gesture.
 Therefore, annotating the gesture's start and end time on the video is necessary.
 The crowdworkers from ABC Elementary were asked to indicate the time interval with a gesture.
 Since our dataset contains glosses and phrases, some videos may have several gestures.
 In this case, workers should tag them together as a full gloss.
 Each video was annotated by three different crowdworkers.

-We developed the aggregation algorithm to get the average over the responses time interval (Figure~\ref{fig: agg}).
-First, we split the beginning and end timestamps into different groups and then independently calculated distances between all points in each group.
-Then, if the maximum distance is less than 30 frames, we find the average value of each group and assume them to be the final pair (begin, end).
-Otherwise, video with annotations that do not fit this condition was not taken into the dataset.

-After cutting off the gestures, we had the cuts at the beginning and the end of the video where "no gesture" is shown, and we decided to use them as zero-class objects in training to predict the absence of action.
+Figure~\ref{fig: agg} shows the developed aggregation algorithm to get the average over the responses time interval.
+After cutting off the gestures, we had the cuts at the beginning and the end of the video where no gesture is shown, and we decided to use them as zero-class objects in training to predict the absence of action.

 \textbf{Dataset Post-processing.} While reviewing the collected videos, we noticed that some users show gestures significantly slower than others.
 This circumstance leads to inhomogeneous video length within the same class: the duration of the same gesture varied by more than five times, complicating the classification of such data.
 To make our dataset more homogenous, we decided to calculate the distribution of video lengths for each class and speed up those videos that are slower than the average value by more than 30 frames.
 As a result, 347 videos from 270 classes were sped up by an average of 1.7 times.
+In addition, we compared two variants -- with and without this processing -- and ensured that homogenous speed increases the accuracy of RSL recognition.